fResult/Just-Systems-Design/exercises/07_design-google-drive/README.md

 In the background, we can have an extra service in charge of further replicating the data to other buckets in an async manner.\
 We'll want to select these 3 buckets across different availability zones to safeguard against data loss due to natural disasters or significant power failures.

-In order to avoid having multiple identical blobs stored in our blob stores, we'll name the blobs after a hash of their content.\
+To prevent the storage of duplicate blobs, we can employ a naming convention based on the content's hash.\
-This technique is called **[Content-Addressable Storage](https://en.wikipedia.org/wiki/Content-addressable_storage)**, and by using it, we essentially make all blobs immutable in storage.\
+This method known as **[Content-Addressable Storage](https://en.wikipedia.org/wiki/Content-addressable_storage)**, ensures that all stored blobs are immutable.\
-When a file changes, we simply upload the entire new resulting blobs under their new names computed by hashing their new contents.
+So, any modification to a file results in the creation and storage of new blobs, under the new names computed by hashing of their updated content.

-This immutability is *very* powerful, in part because it means that we can very easily introduce a caching layer between the *blob splitters* and the buckets, without worrying about keeping caches in sync with the main source of truth when edits are made—an edit just means that we're dealing with a completely different blob.
+This approach to immutability significantly simplifies the introduction of a caching layer between the *blob splitters* and the storage buckets.\
+It eliminates concerns about cache coherence with the main source of truth, as any modification generates a completely different blob.

 ### 5. Entity Info Structure